 The German Hazelnut Macaroons (in German “Haselnussmakronen”) are traditional and classic German cookies for the Holiday season and Christmas.
 Germany is known for its unique and delicious Christmas Bakery.
 If you have not made any German Christmas cookies before, then this recipe is very good to begin with.
-In Germany we use very thin wafers for these cookies.
+In Germany we use very thin baking wafers for these cookies.
 In the USA you can get them online or in special Germans stores.
-The good thing is that you can make the macaroons without the wafers as well.
+The good thing is that you can make the macaroons without the wafers as well but using them is so German and makes the little difference..
 Happy Baking!

 4 egg white

 2 tbsp flour for dusting

 30 wafers, 40 or 50mm (very thin round wafers ) – optional

 – Preheat oven to 300 degrees F.